 International Love Data Week is a celebration of data, taking place every year during the week of Valentine's day.
-The theme for 2024 is "My Kind of Data."
-Data are personal.
-We hope you will join us to learn about data equity and inclusion, disciplinary communities, and creating a kinder world through data.
+The theme for 2025 is "Whose Data Is It, Anyway?"
+We encourage everyone to use Love Data Week 2025 to think about data, where they come from, who owns them, and how to use them responsibly.

-The Office of Institutional Research, Planning & Assessment (IRPA), the Division of Information Technology (DIT), the College of Information Studies, and the University Libraries are coordinating a series of data-related activities and events throughout the week to celebrate the use of data on campus.
+The Office of Institutional Research, Planning & Assessment (IRPA), the Division of Information Technology (DIT), the College of Information, the STAMP, the University Career Center, and the University Libraries are coordinating a series of data-related activities and events throughout the week to celebrate the use of data on campus.

 Love Data Events